edyu/wtf-zig-zap/README.md

 ## Bonus

-This is not specific to [**Zap**](https://github.com/zigzap/zap) but I found that it's invaluable to keep track of memory leaks while developing my app.
+This is not specific to [**Zap**](https://github.com/zigzap/zap) but I found that it's invaluable to keep track of memory leaks during development.

-**Zig** made it very easy to keep track of memory leaks so make sure to wrap your server in the following to keep track of memory leaks:
+**Zig** makes it very easy to keeping track of memory leaks.
+Just wrap your server code as follows:

 ```zig
 pub fn main() !void {